Supported Formats

 • Fluentbit - Fluentbit distributions

-• HTML-based sources - Simple, unstyled HTML pages with no JavaScript, where each page contains only links to files or subdirectories (e.g., Apache releases, Project Gutenberg)
+• HTML-based sources - Simple, unstyled HTML pages with no JavaScript, where each page contains only links to files or subdirectories (e.g., Apache releases)

 Enterprise Repository Support